 .
 However, this euphemistic meaning has become mostly forgotten over time, to the point where it can be used without a single raised eyebrow in children's programming, or conversely, seen in pornographic

 movies, where the need for euphemism is lessened, to say the least.

 According to some commentary on the topic (including several actresses from the Golden Age of Hollywood

-), this trope was/is also intended as a way for starlets with shapely legs to show off their limbs
+), this trope was/is also intended as a way for starlets to draw attention to their shapely legs

 .
 This is borne out by numerous posed "cheesecake" photographs from the 1930's through the 1960's where the model is striking a Foot Popping-style pose without actually kissing anyone (generally she's the only one in the picture).
 Many old hosiery advertisements (stockings and pantyhose) also used the trope in this way, to showcase their wares by calling attention to the legs wearing them.